sidnb13/MIB/README.md

 # Data and Models

-Our benchmark consists of four datasets: IOI, MCQA, Arithmetic, and ARC.
+Our benchmark consists of five datasets: IOI, MCQA, Arithmetic, ARC, and RAVEL.
 These were chosen to represent (1) a mixture of commonly studied and unstudied tasks, (2) tasks of varying formats, and (3) tasks of varying difficulty levels.
-Each dataset comes with
+Each dataset comes with a train, validation and public test set.
+We also hold out a private test set, which can only be evaluated on by submitting to [the leaderboard](https://huggingface.co/spaces/mib-bench/leaderboard).

 Mechanistic interpretability comparisons are only valid for a given task-and-model pair.
 Thus, we choose four realisitic language models of varying sizes and capability levels to standardize comparisons: GPT-2 Small, Qwen-2.5 (0.5B), Gemma-2 (2B), Llama-3.1 (8B).
 We also include an InterpBench model, which we train to encode a ground-truth circuit for the IOI task.